-Facebook fundraising makes it easy for supporters to show their support of your mission with a quick donation.
+Facebook fundraising makes it easy for users to show their support of your mission with a quick donation.

 And they’re scrolling through Facebook every day anyway.

 Facebook fundraising tools are designed to keep people on the site rather than send them to a crowdfunding platform or other website.

 To sweeten the incentive, Facebook charges no fees.
 Your organization gets the full donation.